vsawhney27/vsawhney27/README.md

 ---

 ## Experience Snapshot
+- **Foqal** – AI/ML Intern
+  > Built a job intelligence system using Python and NLP to extract hiring trends and business insights from job postings.

 - **Blutag** – Intern
   > Conducted product and market research for generative AI tools in retail; presented directly to CEO.

 - **VCV Digital Group** – College-Level Intern
   > Performed VC trend analysis in blockchain + crypto, selected as only high schooler among college interns.

-- **Summer on the Hill** – Coding/Robotics Instructor
-  > Taught 30+ students from underrepresented backgrounds how to code and build robots.

 ---